victorvalenca/PLATYPUS/PLATYPUS Grammar Specification.md

 #### 3.3.3 Conditional Expression
 ```
 // BNF from C specification
-// (translated to PLATYPUS because it does not implement all of C's grammar)
+// (adapted to PLATYPUS specification because it does not implement all of C's grammar)
 // source: https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm
     <conditional expression> ->
         <logical OR expression>

     <logical OR expression> ->
         <logical AND expression>
-        | <logical OR expression> .OR. <relational expression>
+        | <logical OR expression> .OR. <logical AND expression>

     <logical AND expression> ->
         <relational expression>